US Marine Corps War Memorial

 The US Marine Corps War Memorial is located on Arlington Ridge along the axis of the National Mall.
 A panorama of the Lincoln Memorial, Washington Monument, and Capitol Building are visible from its grounds.

-During the summer, the US Marine Corp holds Sunset Parades at the memorial on Tuesday evenings.
+During the summer, the US Marine Corps holds Sunset Parades at the memorial on Tuesday evenings.
 The memorial plaza is closed to the public from 6 pm to 9 pm on Tuesdays in June and July and from 5:30 pm to 8:30 pm on August 5 and August 12.
 Check parking restrictions below.

 To request a ranger program at the US Marine Corps War Memorial please call 703‑289‑2553.